 - I live by, and support, the highest standards of my profession.I like myself and enjoy life to the fullest.

-- I am dedicated to good health, success, and achievement.
+- I am in good health, with success, and achievement.

 - I am much more concerned with what I think of myself than what I might imagine others think of me.

 When you practice, focus on only one aspect of your self-image at a time.
 Once you’re deeply relaxed, see yourself in that regard as you would like to be — imagine that you are that way.
 Soon, you won’t need to imagine it.